 That was the lead in a meager three-paragraph story tucked inside the pages of Billboard magazine’s May 5, 1956, issue.
 Amid the swirling controversies of all sorts that surrounded Elvis Presley at that time, his not showing up for an interview may have seemed like a minor infraction to the general public.
-However, to members of the entertainment press corps, it was an “explosive” story not because of what Elvis did, but because of to whom he did it.
+However, to members of the entertainment press corps, it was an “explosive” story, not because of what Elvis did, but because of to whom he did it.
 He had stood up Aline Mosby!

 The Billboard article explained briefly why Elvis dusted off Mosby (right) and how the columnist reacted.
 “According to local scribes, Presley had arranged to meet Miss Mosby after the opening but instead passed her up to ‘see a Randolph Scott western movie.’
 The fem columnist, who had flown here from Hollywood for the story, reportedly ‘screamed’ out of Las Vegas ‘with blood in her eyes.’”

 When Elvis choose Randolph Scott over Aline Mosby, he may not have been aware of her lofty reputation in the entertainment press.
-When she angrily stormed out of Las Vegas, the city’s writers foresaw “explosive repercussions” for Elvis in the form venomous reporting from a respected woman scorned.
+When she angrily stormed out of Las Vegas, the city’s writers foresaw “explosive repercussions” for Elvis in the form of venomous reporting from a respected woman scorned.
 However, Aline Mosby had not won her lofty position in a man’s world by letting her emotions color her judgment.

 Born in Missoula, Montana, on July 22, 1922, Aline Mosby earned a degree in journalism from the University of Montana in 1943.
 She started her career at Time magazine before taking a position with United Press International (UPI) in Seattle.
 In 1946 she transferred to the wire service’s Los Angeles office, where she began reporting on the Hollywood film industry.
 In 1952 she broke the story that the girl who had posed for a popular nude calendar was, in fact, Marilyn Monroe, one of Hollywood’s hottest young properties at the time.
 (Monroe later thanked Mosby for giving her movie career a boost.)
 Later, Mosby’s candid articles about celebrities appeared in Collier’s magazine.
 It was during this period in her career that Presley jilted Mosby in Las Vegas.

-A year later, as work on Elvis’s movie, “Jailhouse Rock,” was finishing up in Hollywood, the two sat down in Presley’s dressing room for an interview.
+A year later, as work on Elvis’ movie “Jailhouse Rock” was finishing up in Hollywood, the two sat down in Presley’s dressing room for another interview.
 Mosby filed the following UPI article on June 19, 1957.
 In it she eased the worst fears of Presley fans by revealing that he didn’t really receive a haircut for the movie, as had been widely reported.

-(Unfortunately, she also revealed that she didn’t know the correct spelling of producer Hal Wallis’s last name.)
+"MGM figured on giving Elvis a crewcut and shaving off those side-whiskers because he plays a convict in 'Jailhouse Rock,' the third movie on the agenda of the Presley steamroller through Hollywood.
 But this news caused the biggest crisis in the movie business since Lassie was exposed as a he.
-Four thousand post cards and letters from Presley fans poured into MGM, begging that the studio let their hero act with his original hair hanging around his sensual-looking face.
+Four thousand post cards and letters from Presley fans poured into MGM, begging that the studio let their hero act with his original hair hanging around his sensual-looking face."

-“The fans like it long, I guess, because they first saw me that way.
+“I never did want my hair cut.
+I wear long hair and sideburns because some people look better with long hair.
+I do because my face is long.
+The fans like it long, I guess, because they first saw me that way.
 And I certainly don’t want to do anything they wouldn’t like.
 Because they put me where I am, and if you don’t please a fan I’ll be back drivin’ a truck.
 They’re the people who buy my records and tickets.”